Dyson is offering $150 off stick vacs, air purifiers and more for Labor Day | CNN Underscored

-There’s a lot of hype surrounding Dyson products, and for good reason: The company produces some of the most technologically advanced vacuums, fans, air purifiers and hair styling tools around.
+There’s a lot of hype surrounding Dyson products, and for good reason: The company produces some of the most technologically advanced vacuums, fans, air purifiers and hairstyling tools around.
 That top-notch quality typically comes with a steep price tag, so when there’s a sale on some of Dyson’s best items, it’s not to be missed.
 And Labor Day just so happens to be one of those occasions.

 Now until Sept.
 10, Dyson is offering up to $150 off select items like cordless stick vacuums, air purifiers and upright canister vacuums.
 Fan-favorite hair tools like the ultra-popular Supersonic Hair Dryer (our pick for best luxury hair dryer) will also come with a complimentary case, valued at $60.
-Prices start at $249.99 — the lowest we’ve seen for brand new items in some time — with financing options available for monthly payments.
+Prices start at $249.99 — the lowest we’ve seen for brand-new items in some time — with financing options available for monthly payments.

-Whether you’re in the market for a powerful-yet-lightweight new vacuum or an HEPA-certified purifying fan, there’s something in this sale for you.
+Whether you’re in the market for a powerful yet lightweight new vacuum or an HEPA-certified purifying fan, there’s something in this sale for you.
 Here are some of our top recommendations.

 Dyson V7 Absolute Stick Vacuum ($249.99, originally $349.99; dyson.com)